-Your company is growing fast & you’ve decided to implement G Suite.
-When you’re setting up the G Suite Instance, you should consider creating a standalone “service” account that is not tied to an employee.
+So your company is growing fast and you’ve decided to implement G Suite (Google Workspace).
+When setting up the tenant, you should consider creating a standalone “service” account that is not tied to an employee.
 This helps you plan for the long-term and enables better control over your company data.
-More info:
+Read on to learn more.

 Build for the future.
 Even at a small business, you never want to develop a single dependency or point of failure.
 Having a separate admin account ensures you can easily transfer admin rights when it’s time for you to leave the business.

 Inherit Drive data.
 When employees leave, Admins can transfer Drive files/folders to the service account to ensure sharing permissions aren’t affected when an employee is offboarded.

 Store archived email data.
 You can use the the Google Drive service under the admin account to store the .mbox export of your former employees email data